 Elevation: 11,020 ft

-Howard Peak is a spectacular, double-summitted, peak located in the Wildhorse drainage on the eastern side of the Pioneer Mountains.
+Howard Peak is a spectacular Pioneer Mountains peak with two distinct summits.
+It is located in the Wildhorse Creek drainage on the East Side of the Pioneer Mountains.
 USGS Standhope Peak

 West Face, Class 3-4 by Judi Steciak and Carl Hamke